yangby-cryptape/ckb-extension-fee-estimator/README.md

   - Algorithm-related parameters:

-    - For `vbytes-flow` algorithm, `probability` (a 32-bit floating point) and `target_minutes` (a 32-bit unsigned integer) should be provided.
+    - For `vbytes-flow` algorithm, the follow parameters should be provided:
+      - `probability`: a 32-bit floating point.
+      - `target_minutes`: a 32-bit unsigned integer.

-    - For `confirmation-fraction` algorithm, `expect_confirm_blocks` (a 32-bit unsigned integer) should be provided.
+    - For `confirmation-fraction` algorithm, the follow parameters should be provided:
+      - `probability`: a 32-bit floating point.
+      - `target_blocks`: a 32-bit unsigned integer.

 - Returns:

   - Fee rate (a 64-bit unsigned integer) or null.

-    - For `vbytes-flow` algorithm, with the returned fee rate, the probability of the transaction to be committed in `target_minutes` should be equal or greater than `probability`.
+    With the returned fee rate, the probability of the transaction to be committed in `target_minutes` or `target_blocks` should be equal or greater than `probability`.
-    - For `confirmation-fraction` algorithm, with the returned fee rate, the transaction will be committed in `expect_confirm_blocks` blocks.

 ## Algorithms